top of page

-People who miscarry often experience the same cycle of emotions as those who have lost a close relative or friend; denial, anger, guilt, feelings of emptiness and longing are all part of the normal grieving process.
+And while the above is true, people who have a miscarriage often experience the same cycle of emotions as those who have lost a close relative or friend; denial, anger, guilt, sadness, anxiety, depression, feelings of emptiness and longing, are all part of the normal grieving process.

 “I had two perfectly normal and healthy pregnancies before this one and it simply never occurred to me that I would miscarry.
 I went to the hospital for my first scan full of excitement only to discover that I had a missed miscarriage.
 I was utterly shocked and initially didn’t actually believe it”.